Malav5372/TensorDeepArtify/README.md

 ### Gradient Descent Initialization
 The initialization of the gradient descent is controlled using `--init_img_type` for single images and `--init_frame_type` or `--first_frame_type` for video frames.
 White noise allows an arbitrary number of distinct images to be generated.
 Whereas, initializing with a fixed image always converges to the same output.

-Here we reproduce Figure 6 from the first paper:
+Here I reproduce Figure 6 from the first paper:
 <p align="center">
 <img src="initialization/init_content.png" height="192">
 <img src="initialization/init_style.png" height="192">